Links

 To set up the Azure DevOps integration:

-In the Azure DevOps tile, click enable.
+In the Azure DevOps tile, click Enable.

 In a separate browser tab or window, visit your Azure DevOps account, and under User settings, click on Personal Access Tokens and generate a token with the required scopes.
-The Work Items and Build scopes are only necessary if you want to configure issue and build integration.
-Paste this token into the Sleuth form.
+The

 Custom HTTP headers